Funeral Home operates with a long history of caring for residents

 handing it off to the fourth generation of Hilton's.
 During this

-time, Billy built today's Hilton Funeral Home.
-Constructed in 1930,
+time, Billy built today's Hilton Funeral Home seen below.
+Constructed

-the funeral home made day-to-day operations easier by keeping everything
+in 1930, the funeral home made day-to-day operations easier by keeping

-under one roof.
-Whether it is visitations, funeral services, casket
+everything under one roof.
+Whether it is visitations, funeral services,

-display or other business operations, the funeral home met and continues
+casket display or other business operations, the funeral home met

-to meet the specific needs of families.
-While the funeral home no
+and continues to meet the specific needs of families.
+While the

-longer constructed its own caskets, Billy's woodworking skills were
+funeral home no longer constructed its own caskets, Billy's woodworking

-in demand.
-Many people in the area still have pieces of furniture
+skills were in demand.
+Many people in the area still have pieces

 The fourth generation